 If you notice a change in texture, getting these treatments more sporadically is probably a good idea.

 If you've found your trigger in the causes mentioned above, don't worry!
-Although some of them can't be directly treated, you can help your sensitive skin repair itself to a certain extent.
+Although some can't be directly treated, you can help your sensitive skin repair itself to a certain extent.

 If you're a fan of at-home treatments, then you'll love this!
 Yes, OTC products can be equally effective, but who doesn't love a good face mask for at-home pamper sessions?
 These home remedies are cheap, effective, and take no time!
 The best part is – you don't even have to get out of your house to do them.

-Here are some of the best treatments you can do if you have sensitive skin.
+Here are some of the best treatments for sensitive skin.

 For this mask, you’ll need: